Terms & Policies

 6. Transfers Of Your Personal Data

-6.1 The Plait Services and Sites, and our messenger domains are provided and hosted in Australia and the United States.
-If you are located outside Australia or the United States, we may transfer, and process, your personal data outside of the country in which you are resident to other Plait Group Companies and our service providers to other such countries as we deem appropriate from time to time.
+6.1 The Plait Services and Sites, and our messenger domains are provided and hosted in the United States.
+If you are located outside the United States, we may transfer, and process, your personal data outside of the country in which you are resident to other Plait Group Companies and our service providers to other such countries as we deem appropriate from time to time.
 These countries may not have equivalent privacy and data protection laws (and, in some cases, may not be as protective).
 We will protect your personal data in accordance with this Privacy Policy wherever it is processed.

 6.2 Certain recipients (our service providers and other companies) who process your personal data on our behalf may also transfer personal data outside the country in which you are resident.
 Where such transfers occur, we will make sure that an appropriate transfer agreement is put in place to protect your personal data.